-The metal plate with the near same thickness of the PCB gives that extra sturdiness to the keyboard.
+The metal plate with the near same thickness as the PCB gives that extra sturdiness to the keyboard.

-From the first glance on the PCB layout and the controller used, we can confirm that the Firerose is made by Redragon.
+From the first glance at the PCB layout and the controller used, we can confirm that the Firerose is made by Redragon.